Strategic Plan (2025–2030)

 - Develop online courses and programs to reach a global audience.

-- Implement a robust faculty development program that supports professional growth, teaching excellence, and research productivity.
+- Implement a robust faculty and staff development program that supports professional growth, teaching excellence, and research productivity.

 - Recruit and retain diverse faculty members with expertise in cutting-edge pharmacy fields